-The holders of approximately 1,345,740 shares of Common Stock (the "Registrable Securities") are entitled to certain rights to register such shares under the Securities Act of 1933, as amended, (the "Securities Act") for sale to the public.
+The holders of approximately 792,769 shares of Common Stock (the "Registrable Securities") are entitled to certain rights to register such shares under the Securities Act for sale to the public, pursuant to a Registration Rights Agreement by and among the Company and the holders of Registrable Securities, as amended (the "Registration Rights Agreement").
 The holders of Registrable Securities include, among others, Aeneas Venture Corporation.
 Such holders have the right to require the Company, on not more than two occasions, whether or not the Company proposes to register any of its Common Stock for sale, to register all or part of their shares for sale to the public under the Securities Act, subject to certain conditions and limitations.
 In addition, holders of Registrable Securities may require the Company to register all or part of their shares on Form S-3 (or a successor short form or registration) if the Company then qualifies for use of such form, subject to certain conditions and limitations.
 The Registration Rights Agreement was amended on October 9, 1991 to limit the circumstances pursuant to which the registration rights granted thereunder may be transferred to third parties and to amend certain procedural requirements.